-Receive-only channels are switched off by default.
-To enable them you will need to activate the channel editor in your radio which will then allow access to programming frequencies into channels 81 - 99 of your selected Channel Bank.
-Receive-only channels can be programmed with frequencies in the range 403 - 520 MHz.
+RX-only channels are switched off by default.
+To program RX-only channels you will need to activate the channel editor which will then allow access to channels 81-99 in the currently selected channel bank.
+RX-only channels can be programmed with frequencies in the range 403 - 520 MHz.